What are the terms and conditions?

 We are based in an atmospheric old Victorian house in NW10 near Notting Hill, London.

-What should I prepare for the Online courses?
+What should I prepare for the Online classes?

 You will be sent a preparatory email prior to the start of the course confirming the Materials list for that particular course.
 However, as a guide, you can prepare the following:

 Materials list for Practical Online classes:

 Up to date Internet browser to browse online painting collections